Scripterra/tuto-table-scroll/README.md

 ## 3. Set some data in the table from code

-For example, we want to display this data sheet:
+For example, we want to display this (very boring) data sheet:

 |        | Column 1 | Column 2 | Column 3 | Column 4 | Column 5 |
 |:-------|:--------:|:--------:|:--------:|:--------:|:--------:|